aws-samples/aws-hpc-recipes/recipes/pcs/autoupdate_cngs/README.md

 REPORT RequestId: 0e0a86e7-945e-4dd8-a14a-924e6a385f45	Duration: 3066.60 ms	Billed Duration: 3067 ms	Memory Size: 128 MB	Max Memory Used: 76 MB	Init Duration: 289.19 ms
 ```

-Go to the PCS console and navigate to the cluster that should be updated.
+Go to the PCS console and navigate to the cluster you are attempting to update.
 Go to its compute node groups.
 Each node group should be updated at or a little after the timestamp in the CloudWatch Logs above.
+The AMI ID for each node group should be the value output in the logs above for `amiId` (in this case, `ami-0c45cdf8be884ff5e`).